Early Years Foundation Stage Curriculum Statement

 EYFS IMPLEMENTATION

-We follow the four overarching principles which shape practice in our early years setting:
+We follow the four overarching principles, which shape practice in our early years setting.

 The Early Years Foundation Stage is a curriculum from birth to five years old.
 There are seven areas of learning (3 Prime and 4 Specific).
 The three Prime areas of learning are those which the children should develop first and are considered most essential for the healthy development and future learning of our children.
 As children grow and make progress in the prime areas, this will help them to naturally develop skills within the four specific areas: